photo credit: Flynn McGarry

 Most places either feel like bars (where you can also maybe eat) or restaurants (where you can also maybe drink).
-Gem Wine, which is around the corner from its sister restaurant Gem on the Lower East Side, is that rare, perfect middle ground.
+Gem Wine, around the corner from its sister restaurant Gem on the Lower East Side, is that rare, perfect middle ground.
 This neighborhood spot has unique dishes that you won’t find at any other wine bar, and it’s one of the best places to have a date with someone you just met while pretending to go for a run on the West Side.

 The focus here is on wine, but the food is far from an afterthought.
 Although the menu changes often, they seem to always have two simple but satisfying small plates: warm bread with salted butter and semi-soft aarewasser cheese with fruit preserve.
 If things go well with your date and you suddenly find yourselves in need of a real dinner, get something larger like the hearty white beans with big chunks of confit albacore or the hot, crispy soft shell crabs on top of a cool arugula sauce.
 No matter what you order, it’ll be a well-thought-out, refined dish—which is impressive, given their kitchen is smaller than yours (unless you happen to live in an RV).

 In terms of wine (the only alcohol available), the selection revolves around natural producers, so expect some funky options like an effervescent bottle we had from the Southern Rhône made from both red and white wine grapes (cinsault and clariette).
 You can peruse all their bottles on the wall, but if nothing jumps out, you'll have to discuss what you’re looking for with your server—because there’s no wine list.
 If you avoid whole bottles due to your commitment issues, there are also a handful of wines by the glass for $15 each.